-Customer segmentation is done by collecting as much information as possible about your clients, to fine-tune your customer data.
-This can be done through many means, such as direct surveys or gathering information from Party software.
+Customer segmentation is done by collecting as much information as possible about your clients to fine-tune your customer data.
+This can be done through many means, such as direct surveys or gathering purchase history data.
 Having a CRM can greatly help with your customer segmentation.

 Would you like your clients to stick to your brand?
 What about increasing your Customer Value?
 You’re in the right place.

 Take a ride with REVEAL to get the full potential out of your business.